qrakhen/periodiq/periodiq/README.md

-## Creating / Designing Themes
+### Creating / Designing Themes

-Themes are super handy helper objects, that apply styles to all elements they're assigned to.
+Themes are handy helper objects, that apply styles to all elements they're assigned to.
 This does not happen once, but every single page build - making the use of multiple themes a truly complex but rewarding challenge.

-    // Theme Examples soon(tm)
+And yes, this is the point __where actual CSS comes in, so skip this part in case you're too sensitive.__

+    var theme = new Theme('myTheme');

+    theme.addStyle(new Style('back', {
+        background_color: '#646464',
+        width: '100%',
+        height: '100%' },
+        [ 'back' ]))
+    .addStyle(new Style('default_font', {
+        color: '#FEFEFE',
+        font_family: 'Arial',
+        font_size: '14px' },
+        [ 'default_font' ]));

+        module.exports = theme;

+This theme can then be applied by using theme.apply(element);
+If the Render instance has an active Theme set `(Render.setTheme(theme))`, it will automatically apply it to every element that passed during render.

+I know that this section lacks a lot of information and will be updated as soon as I have time for this.

-## Database / Models
+## Database Connection / Models

+_who needs databases when you have platform independency_

 ## Exporting to another Device/OS

+soon(tm)

 ## Periodiq-CLI
 (not yet released)